There are plenty of shrubs that really come into their own in autumn.

 Also known as hardy plumbago, ceratostigmas to grow include Ceratostigma willmottianum and C. plumbaginoides.
 The flowers last into October, by which point they’ll provide beautiful contrast with plum-coloured autumn leaves.

 Most hydrangeas will remain in flower into September, so you’ve a generous selection of stunning varieties to choose from.
-Allow the final flowerheads of the year to stay atop the plant, to provide winter interest.
-Take look at nine of our favourite hydrangeas, or browse our plant finder.
+Allow the final flower heads of the year to stay atop the plant, to provide winter interest.

 Tough and vigorous, the greater periwinkle (Vinca major) will tolerate most soils and light levels.
 There are beautiful cultivars to grow too, including ‘Harlington Propeller’ (pictured) and ‘Surrey Marble’.